SmilingElephant/Echidnr-CTF-Challenge/README.md

 This challenge includes a vulnerable image hosting service, can you find the exploit to obtain the flag?
 The service is hosted on TCP port 8082, no other ports are a part of this challenge.
+The challenge is entirely contained within the web page, editing the docker files is not a part of the challenge.

 ## Requirements
 Linux